 5. Achilles Tendinitis

 Your Achilles tendon is a band of tissue that connects calf muscles to your heel bone.
-Achilles Tendinitis occurs when this tendon becomes inflamed, causing a mild ache near the back of your lower leg just above your heel.
-If you’re experiencing pain in this area, you could have Achilles Tendinitis.
+Achilles tendinitis occurs when this tendon becomes inflamed.

-Caused by: Tight calves are often the culprit of Achilles Tendinitis.
-Runners who are running long distances and increasing their mileage quickly can get Achilles Tendinitis, as can tennis or basketball players.
+Tight calves are often the culprit of Achilles tendinitis.
+Runners running long distances and increasing their mileage quickly can get Achilles tendonitis, as can tennis or basketball players.

-How to Treat: Usually, you can treat Achilles tendonitis at home with ice and rest.
+Usually, you can treat Achilles tendinitis at home with ice and rest.
 Serious cases can lead to tendon ruptures that may require surgery.

 6. Turf Toe

 Turf toe occurs when your big toe bends beyond its normal range of motion.
 It is considered a type of sprain and will usually cause swelling.